harmony-ai-solutions/quickstart/memory_bank/systemPatterns.md

 - **Simplicity**: Easy to define and run multi-container applications with a single command.
 - **Declarative**: YAML files provide a clear, version-controlled definition of the stack.
 - **Local Development**: Ideal for setting up a complete local development and testing environment.
-- **New Role**: Now also serves as the underlying technology for Harmony Link's integration management.
+- **New Role**: Now also serves as the underlying technology for Harmony Link's integration management, including supporting Docker-in-Docker orchestration.

 ### 3. Separate CPU and GPU Compose Files
 **Rationale**: